 $m$ is a constant and denotes the proper mass of the shell.
 We assume $m>0$ throughout this paper.

 By squaring \eq{JUNCTION1} twice to eliminate the square-root term, we arrive the energy equation for an electrically neutral dust shell,

 where

 $M_+-M_-$ denotes the shell's Misner-Sharp energy and $E$ is the shell's specific energy. \eq{dust-potential} describes the dynamics of the shell.
-The fifth term, $-(m/2R)^2$, in \eq{dust-potential} corresponds to the self gravity of the shell.
-The shell can move within a range where $V(R)\leq 0$. $E$ has a positive lower bound $E_c$ where the local minimum of the potential \eq{dust-potential} touches the $R$ axis, meaning that $V=\D V/\D R=0$ which is solved in terms of the specific energy $E$ as
+The fifth term, $-(m/2R)^2$, in \eq{dust-potential} corresponds to the self-gravity of the shell.
+The shell can move within a range where $V(R)\leq 0$. $E$ has a positive lower bound $E_c$, where the local minimum of the potential \eq{dust-potential} touches the $R$ axis, meaning that $V=\D V/\D R=0$, which is solved in terms of the specific energy $E$ as

 Note that for large radius, $V(R\rightarrow \infty)=1-E^2$.
-Hence, the shell is bounded if $E_c<E<1$ (bound motion), the shell reaches infinity with vanishing velocity if $E=1$ (marginally bound motion), while the shell reaches with non-vanishing velocity if $E>1$ (unbound motion).
+Hence, the shell is bounded if $E_c<E<1$ (bound motion), the shell reaches infinity with vanishing velocity if $E=1$ (marginally bound motion), while the shell reaches infinity with nonvanishing velocity if $E>1$ (unbound motion).